JacobCook00/JacobCook00/README.md

 👀 I’m interested in exploring innovative technologies, automation, data science, music, music production, sports, sports science, animation, and animation production.
 🌱 I’m currently learning advanced Python programming, machine learning techniques, "Rhapsody in Blue" by George Gershwin, and "Your Song" by Elton John.
 💞️ I’m looking to collaborate on open-source projects, automation tools that make life easier, and altering an open-source iOS app for commercialization.
-📫 How to reach me: You can reach me at JacobCook001@gmail.com or follow me on Twitter @JacobCook00.
+📫 How to reach me: You can reach me at JacobCook001@gmail.com or follow me on Twitter @JacobCookoGC.
 😄 Pronouns: He/Him
 ⚡ Fun fact: I was punched in the mouth by a Catholic Priest on Thanksgiving!